jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v2.0.1 and latest

+* TBD - If you implement your own TempAllocator and want to compile in double precision, make sure you align to JPH_RVECTOR_ALIGNMENT bytes (instead of 16) (TBD)
 * TBD - The SkeletonPose got a 'root offset' member, this means that the ragdoll will now make the joint transform of the first body zero and put that offset in the 'root offset'.
 (TBD)

 ## Changes between v1.1.0 and v2.0.0